A Hodge Theoretic generalization of $\mathbb{Q}$-Homology Manifolds I: General Case: Preliminaries

 The filtration $F_\bullet \cM$ is the ``Hodge filtration'' and $W_\bullet \cM$ is the ``weight filtration''.
 The $\QQ$-perverse sheaf $\cK$ is called the \emph{$\QQ$-structure}, and the functor ${\rm rat}\colon {\rm MHM}(X) \to {\rm Perv}(X)$ sending $M$ to $\cK$ is faithful.

 These data are subject to various conditions, which we will not explain fully here.
 The essential idea is that mixed Hodge modules on a point should be exactly the graded-polarizable mixed Hodge structures, and then the definition for higher dimension varieties follows by induction on the dimension.
-The crucial constructions in the inductive step are the modules of \emph{nearby and vanishing cycles}, explained in the \S \ref{subsect-VFiltSpecSpec}.

 The category ${\rm MHM}(X)$ is abelian.
 In fact, any morphism $\varphi \colon (\cM,F,W) \to (\cN,F,W)$ underlying a morphism of mixed Hodge modules is bi-strict with respect to $F$ and $W$.
 We say a mixed Hodge module $M$ is \emph{pure of weight} $w$ if ${\rm Gr}^W_i \cM = 0$ for all $i\neq w$.